Settlement Agreements

 2016 Amended Klamath Hydroelectric Settlement Agreement (KHSA)

 Parties signed the original Klamath Hydroelectric Settlement Agreement in 2010.
 The KHSA details the removal of four PacifiCorp hydroelectric dams: Iron Gate, Copco No. 1, Copco No. 2, and J.C.
 Boyle.
 The 2010 agreement was linked to the KBRA, an agreement to guide restoration and resolve resource conflicts in the Klamath Basin (see below).
 After the KBRA expired, parties signed an amended KHSA in April 2016.
-This new agreement provides for decommissioning the hydroelectric dams through the traditional Federal Energy Regulatory Commission (FERC) approval process.
+This new agreement provided for decommissioning the hydroelectric dams through the traditional Federal Energy Regulatory Commission (FERC) approval process.

 Klamath Power and Facilities Agreement (KPFA)